The use of SocketOpPriority session parameter is based on a variety of ways of doing network I/O (input/output):

 - AGGRESSIVE_SEND_AND_RECEIVE - use dedicated per session threads to send and receive messages;

 DIRECT_SEND - use the current thread for sending, if this would block, performs as "EVEN".

 Use thread pool for performing I/O for send and receive operation.
 The operations are distributed between the worker threads by a dispatcher thread which polls sockets and notifies worker threads when some socket is ready.
 In this mode FIX Antenna batches incoming/outgoing messages, i.e. several FIX messages can be processed in one send() system call.
 This is the default value.

-It's recommended to use EVEN when there are many concurrent sessions ("many" means much more that the count of cores used), i.e. application demands a high throughput rather than a low response time.
+It's recommended to use EVEN when there are many concurrent sessions ("many" means much more than the count of cores used), i.e. application demands a high throughput rather than a low response time.
 Allocating dedicated per session threads is not an option in such cases, so using a pool makes sense.

 Tries to send the message from the current thread, if that fails (would block) delegates sending to a dedicated per session thread.
 Uses a combination of busy polling and readiness notifications.
-Intended for applications which need low response time (e.g. to send an order as soon as possible).
+Intended for applications that need low response time (e.g. to send an order as soon as possible).

-Use a dedicated per session thread handles receiving.
-It uses I/O with busy polling and switches to readiness notifications if no data has been received during the certain configurable time interval.
-Intended for applications which need low response time (e.g. to receive and react as soon as possible).
+Use a dedicated per session thread to handle receiving.
+It uses I/O with busy polling and switches to readiness notifications if no data has been received during a certain configurable time interval.
+Intended for applications that need low response time (e.g. to receive and react as soon as possible).

 Use dedicated per session threads to send and receive messages;